 Property’s age restrictions: None.

-Special activities & services: Mealtimes and types can be flexible depending on a family's needs.
+Special activities & services: Mealtimes can be flexible depending on a family's needs and children’s preferences.

 Equipment: A highchair and cot are available on request.

 Generally recommended for children: Yes.

 Notes: Parents need to be aware that the pool is not fenced and that there are a lot of stairs.
 Children must be under the constant supervision of their parents.
 Note that the Olive Grove tries to have only one family group booked at a time to minimise any possible disruption to other guests.

 Power supply notes: There are plug points in each room for charging batteries and electrical equipment.
 Travellers should bring their own adaptors.

 Communications: There is a telephone and fax machine.
 There is also cellphone reception and WiFi, plus a computer with internet access for guests to use during their stay.